tongmon/qt-frameless-windows/README.md

 ### Qt

-This project **requires** Qt5 to run.
+This project **requires** Qt5 (or higher) to run.
-I have tested this template project with Qt 5.15.10.
+I have tested this template project with Qt 5.15.10 and Qt 6.5.2.
-I haven't tested it on Qt 6, but it should work.
 &nbsp;

 ### Visual Studio 2022